kwasniew/hyperbook/README.md

 };
 ```

-There's 4 possible combinations that can be triggered:
+4 possible combinations can be triggered:
 * ```isSaving: false``` and empty error (request is idle, user is typing a new message)
 * ```isSaving: false``` and non-empty error (request error after form submission)
 * ```isSaving: true``` and empty error (request is pending)
-* ```isSaving: true``` and non-empty error (should never be possible)
+* ```isSaving: true``` and non-empty error (should be impossible)

 The last combination should be impossible.
 But the way we modelled our state makes it possible.
-Of course you can write tests to verify the combination is never triggered.
-But you can also model your state to make the unwanted state impossible.
+Of course you can write tests to verify the combination never occurs.
+But you can also model your state to make the impossible state impossible.

-Think of a concept of the request status.
+Imagine a concept of a request status.
-The request status can be in one of the states:
+The request status can be in 1 of 3 states:
 * ```{status: "idle"}```
 * ```{status: "pending"}```
 * ```{status: "error", message: "Post cannot be saved.
 Please try again."}```